-The 2021 Specialized Stumpjumper is the Ultimate Trail Weapon
+The 2021 Specialized Stumpjumper is the Ultimate All-Round Trail Weapon

 Stumpjumper is almost a household name these days.
 The Stumpjumper has been a part of Specialized’s lineup since 1981 and sees continual improvements year on year, the original model being a fully rigid bike.
 It rolled on 26″ wheels, rocked cantilever brakes and a triple chainset and to the youth of today is barely even recognisable as a mountain bike when compared to the current crop.